tomas21acs/DeepBlock/README.md

 ## Deployment

 Deploy by dragging the project folder (containing `index.html`, `style.css`, and `script.js`) into [Netlify Drop](https://app.netlify.com/drop) or uploading it to Vercel as a static site.

+## Live data requirements

+The dashboard pulls the real Angliru route from the public OSRM demo server and samples elevations via the Open-Meteo elevation API at runtime.
+When running locally or after deployment, make sure the browser has network access so those requests can succeed; if either service is unavailable the app automatically falls back to a built-in approximation of the climb so progress visualisations continue to work.